sherman205/lapa/src/content/recipes/CheesecakeWithMarionberrySauce/index.md

     - 2 teaspoons vanilla extract
     - ½ teaspoon lemon zest
     - Salt to taste
-    - 1½ cups fresh marionberries
-    - ¼ cup sugar
-    - 1 teaspoon cornstarch
-    - 1 tablespoon lemon juice
-    - 1½  teaspoons lemon zest
 instructions:
-    - To make the marionberry sauce, bring the marionberries to a simmer at medium heat in a small saucepan.
-Add in the sugar, cornstarch, lemon juice and zest and cook until the mixture has thickened, about 10 minutes.
-Transfer the sauce to a blender and blend until smooth.
-Strain the sauce into a jar to remove all the seeds.
     - Preheat the oven to 350 degrees F. In a medium bowl, mix together the graham cracker crumbs and melted butter.
 Add in cinnamon and a pinch of salt and stir until combined.
     - Press the graham cracker mixture evenly into the bottom of a 9 inch springform pan.
     - Bake for about 10 minutes, and remove to cool, reducing the oven temperature to 325 degrees F.